 Maturepolis Lab is part of the Department of Civil and Environmental Engineering at KAIST, in Daejeon, South Korea.
 We apply ideas from urban information systems, data analysis, planning, and design towards making cities resilient and sustainable, able to support a diverse and deep array of activities and residents.

-Information designer and AI specialist Sey Min gave a seminar at KAIST on data visualization, as a guest of the lab.
+NJ Namju Lee from ESRI gave a seminar at KAIST on computational design, data-driven decision-making, and visualization, as a guest of the lab.